This post was originally published in 2014; it has been revised and updated to reflect the passing of Anna Majani.

 Until 1871, Italy was still divided into different states so Guiseppe Majani needed a passport (issued by the Papal State) to travel to Turin in 1856 to purchase the latest steam-driven technology for making chocolate for the aristocracy.
 Just imagine: He made that trip before the invention of the refrigerator and the automobile.

-From there, you might just say that the business took off, becoming a favorite for the city’s social and intellectual aristocracy, earning accolades and medals at exhibitions throughout Europe long before the democratization of chocolate occurred (Think: Hershey’s and Mars) as we know it.
+From there, you might just say that the business took off, becoming a favorite for the city’s social and intellectual aristocracy, earning accolades and medals at exhibitions throughout Europe long before the democratization of chocolate occurred as we know it (Think: Hershey’s and Mars).

 Unfortunately, like many businesses in Europe, Majani suffered through tough times during World War II, when the family lost its majority share of the company.
 But in 1985, Francesco Mezzadri Majani and his mother Anna recaptured ownership and were able to reestablish the family business.

-In its plant outside Bologna, Majani is one of the few chocolate makers that still starts the process of chocolate-making with raw cocoa seeds imported from Central America.
-This lengthy and intricate procedure they use is very costly but creates results that are especially pleasing to the palate.
+With its plant located in Crespellano, just outside Bologna, Majani is one of the few chocolate makers that still starts the process of chocolate-making with raw cocoa seeds imported from Central America.
+This lengthy and intricate procedure used is costly but creates results that are especially pleasing to the palate.

 Inside the downtown shop, visitors can arrange for a chocolate tasting of several Majani chocolates (as I recall, it cost about 3 euros per person), including the FIAT, scorza, and tortellino (singular for toretellini), and orange peel dipped in chocolate.